HL7/phd/input/pagecontent/ProfilesOverview.md

  - [Phd Device Profile](StructureDefinition-PhdDevice.html): reports the PHD features and properties
  - [Phg Device Profile](StructureDefinition-PhgDevice.html): reports the PHG properties
  - [Patient Profile](StructureDefinition-PhdPatient.html): reports the patient data

-### Notes on Examples
-The examples referenced in these profile sections are what is *uploaded*.
-These examples will differ slightly from similar examples in the Artifacts section.
-The reason is that the examples in the Artificats section are required to represent the resource *as it appears on the server*.
-However, when uploading, create operations either have no logical ids or temporary logical ids.
-Resources on the server, however, are required to have logical ids.

 ### Measurement Observation Profiles
 The measurement observation profiles mirror the  measurement 'value-types' of that a IEEE 11073-10206 PHD can report.
 The measurement value-types and their mapping to FHIR Observation elements are shown in the following table: